My account

-Book an appointment
+Book appointment

 Ear infections are a common issue for both children and adults, often causing significant pain.
 While many cases resolve on their own, persistent symptoms lasting over a week should prompt a visit to a doctor or hearing health specialist.
-Boots Hearingcare explores key aspects of ear infections, including symptoms, probable causes, and anticipated treatments.
+Boots Hearingcare explores key aspects of ear infections, including symptoms, probable causes, and anticipated treatments

 What are the symptoms?